-El Dorado Opportunity Knocks - Continuum of Care for Housing
+El Dorado Opportunity Knocks Continuum of Care, Point-in-Time Count of homeless population

-• MMC will commit financial resources to expand recruitment of providers.
+MMC will commit financial resources to expand recruitment of providers.
 MMC will also contribute staff time to expand outreach efforts for disease prevention and management programs.